Everything You Need to Know About Natural Silk

 Suitable for sensitive skin and naturally hypoallergenic

-May cause irritation to sensitive skin
+May cause irritation for sensitive skin

 Related posts